Have you ever wanted to know what a birthmother is thinking?

 Before finding each other, they wanted to find someone who understood how they were feeling.
 When they found each other, they became best friends and started Birthmom Buds so other birthmoms can easily connect with each other.

-This blog is written by Elizabeth, a birthmother.
+This blog is written by a birthmom named Elizabeth.
 She has been documenting her journey since 2010, writing about living life after choosing an adoption plan for her baby girl.

-You can go back to read her earlier posts (when she began to journal) at http://tink-1010.livejournal.com and then switched to her current Blessings in Disguise blog in 2011.
+You can go back to read her earlier posts when she first began to journal and then switched to her current Blessings in Disguise blog in 2011.

 “I don’t write for an audience, I write for myself.
 My blog is public in the hopes that maybe I can help someone else who is going through what I went through.
 It’s not always pretty, but it’s my therapy.
 Sometimes it’s positive, sometimes it’s negative, but it’s always real.
 Children and mothers never truly part, bound together by the beating of one another’s heart.”

 “The moment I knew I was pregnant, I promised her innocent little self a beautiful, happy life; a life full of potential and love.
 At some point, I realized that her biological father and I had no means to guarantee that my promise would be fulfilled, other than love.
 So, I decided to place her with the most amazing family I could ever have dreamed of for my child.”